-How To Fundraise Your First Political Campaign Without Being Awkward
+Fundraising Your First Political Campaign Doesn't Have To Be Awkward

 Sure, you've heard of FOMO, but have you heard of FOTA?
 While FOTA, which stands for "fear of the ask," may be an acronym best known to those in the non-profit world, it can nonetheless be a challenging hurdle for those with dreams of running for political office.
 But while concerns over money and where you're going to get it are understandably anxiety-inducing, a fear of fundraising shouldn't keep young women from running for political office, EMILY's List President Stephanie Schriock tells Bustle.